awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/application_view.md

 --output table
 ```

-You will see the result in table similar to the below:
+You will see the result in a table similar to the below:

 ![Results Table](/images/ecs-spot-capacity-providers/table.png)